h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 - Removal of deprecated option ``spark.ext.h2o.external.cluster.num.h2o.nodes`` and corresponding setters.
   Please use ``spark.ext.h2o.external.cluster.size`` or the corresponding setter ``setClusterSize``.

-- Removal of of deprecated algorithm classes in package ``org.apache.spark.h2o.ml.algos``.
+- Removal of deprecated algorithm classes in package ``org.apache.spark.h2o.ml.algos``.
 Please use the classes from the package ``ai.h2o.sparkling.ml.algos``.
 Their API remains the same as before.
 This is the beginning of moving Sparkling Water classes to our distinct package ``ai.h2o.sparkling``